 The semiconductor is divided into two types.
 One is Intrinsic Semiconductor and other is an Extrinsic semiconductor.
 The pure form of the semiconductor is known as the intrinsic semiconductor and the semiconductor in which intentionally impurities is added for making it conductive is known as the extrinsic semiconductor.

 Its valence band is completely filled and the conduction band is completely empty.
-When the temperature is raised and some heat energy is supplied to it, some of the valence electrons are lifted to conduction band leaving behind holes in the valence band as shown below.
+When the temperature is raised and some heat energy is supplied to it, some of the valence electrons are lifted to conduction band leaving behind holes in the valence band as shown below:

 The electrons reaching at the conduction band move randomly.
 The holes created in the crystal also free to move anywhere.
-This behavior of the semiconductor shows that they have a negative temperature coefficient of resistance.
+This behaviour of the semiconductor shows that they have a negative temperature coefficient of resistance.

 An intrinsic semiconductor is capable to conduct a little current even at room temperature, but it is not useful for the preparation of various electronic devices.
-Thus, to make it conductive a small amount of suitable impurity is added to the material.
+Thus, to make it conducive a small amount of suitable impurity is added to the material.

 The process by which an impurity is added to a semiconductor is known as Doping.
-The amount and type of impurity which is to be added to a material has to be closely controlled during the preparation of extrinsic semiconductor.
+The amount and type of impurity which is to be added to the material have to be closely controlled during the preparation of extrinsic semiconductor.

 The purpose of adding impurity in the semiconductor crystal is to increase the number of free electrons or holes to make it conductive.
 If a Pentavalent impurity, having five valence electrons is added to a pure semiconductor a large number of free electrons will exist.

 If a trivalent impurity having three valence electrons is added, a large number of holes will exist in the semiconductor.